 Your work schedule can have a big impact on your sleep quality, and it can affect your partner’s sleep, too.
 While many couples would love to have similar work schedules for several reasons, that’s not always feasible.
-Shift work is common in many professional fields, including healthcare, hospitality and manufacturing.
+Shift work or rotating shifts is common in many professional fields, including healthcare, hospitality and manufacturing.
 These hours are generally scheduled outside average business hours and can be unpredictable or varied.
 If this sounds like your lifestyle, you might experience the impact of shift work sleep disorder (SWSD), including insomnia, difficulty concentrating at home and work and many other sleep-disrupting symptoms.

 Depending on your career field and other obligations and priorities, the benefits of working unconventional hours might outweigh minor inconveniences.
 However, your health and safety could be at risk if you don’t know how to deal with shift work sleep disorder over time.
 Fortunately, you can improve your sleep habits without having to give up your job.
 Plus, better rest means more quality time with your partner—win, win!

 Who Is at Risk for Shift Work Sleep Disorder?